Ringo Starr drum kit seen fetching millions at auction

-LOS ANGELES (Reuters) - A drum kit played by Ringo Starr is seen fetching millions of dollars at auction this week as part of a sale of items belonging to the Beatle and his wife, Barbara Bach.
+LOS ANGELES, Dec 2 (Reuters) - A drum kit played by Ringo Starr is seen fetching millions of dollars at auction this week as part of a sale of items belonging to the Beatle and his wife, Barbara Bach.

 Starr is bidding farewell to items such as instruments, career memorabilia as well as personal items .